Uninstall Splunk IT Service Intelligence

 Remove all Splunk apps and add-ons installed with the current or previous versions of ITSI.

-Splunk_SA_CIM if they're used by another app, such as Splunk Enterprise Security or Splunk App for VMware.
-If you remove them, any dependent apps won't function as expected.
+Do not remove SA-ThreatIntelligence, SA-Ticketing, SA-Utils or Splunk_SA_CIM if they are in use by another app (such as Splunk Enterprise Security or Splunk App for VMware).
+If these add-ons are in use, you can safely leave them on your server.
+If you remove them, any dependent apps will not function as expected.

 Remove apps from standalone or non-clustered distributed environments

-- On all search heads and indexers where ITSI or dependent apps and add-ons are installed, delete all items installed by the ITSI installation package.
+- On all search heads and indexers where ITSI and/or dependent apps and add-ons are installed, delete all items installed by the ITSI installation package.
 For example:

-For a complete listing of apps and add-ons installed by the ITSI installation package, see About the ITSI installation package in this manual.
+For a complete listing of apps and add-ons installed by the ITSI installation package, see About the ITSI install package in this manual.

 Remove apps from clusters

 To delete an app from a search head cluster, you must remove it from the configuration bundle on the deployer.
-The next time you push the bundle, each cluster member deletes the app from its own file system.
-For more information, see Where to place the configuration bundle on the deployer in the Splunk Enterprise Distributed Search manual.
+When you next push the bundle, each cluster member deletes the app from its own file system.
+For more information, see Where to place the configuration bundle on the deployer in the Distributed Search manual.

-To delete an app from an indexer cluster, you must remove it from the deployment location on the cluster master.
-For more information, see Update common peer configurations and apps in the Splunk Enterprise Managing Indexers and Clusters of Indexers manual.
+To delete an app from an indexer cluster, you must remove the app from the deployment location on the cluster master.
+For more information, see Update common peer configurations and apps in Managing Indexers and Clusters of Indexers.

 SA-IndexCreation places in